perryguloien/spotify/README.md

 # Spotify Artist Recommendation App (Python)

 This application generates a list of recommended artists and their top songs based on an inputted artist name.
+Check out our web application at: http://spotify-r.herokuapp.com/.

 ## Installation